lefherz/songs/scared.md

 and lock them up in lines, in a verse and in a metrum.
 So if you need a song, maybe to fill your soul with petrol,
 or to crush a hope, or to find out where you belong,
-for tears, a glass is just another prison to get out
+for tears, a glass is just another prison to break out
 and tears are not afraid of being wrong.